jongpie/NebulaLogger/README.md

 ## Features

-1. Easily add log entries via Apex, Lightning Components (lightning web components (LWCs) & aura components), Flow & Process Builder to generate 1 consolidated, unified log
+1. A unified logging tool that supports easily adding log entries via Apex, Lightning Components (lightning web components (LWCs) & aura components), Flow & Process Builder, and OmniStudio's OmniScripts
+2. For ISVs: optionally leverage Nebula Logger in your own packages - when it's available in a subscriber's org - using [Apex's `Callable` interface](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_interface_System_Callable.htm) and Nebula Logger's included implementation `CallableLogger`
-2. Manage & report on logging data using the `Log__c` and `LogEntry__c` objects
+3. Manage & report on logging data using the 5 included custom objects `Log__c`, `LogEntry__c`, `LogEntryTag__c`, `LoggerTag__c`, and `LoggerScenario__c`
-3. Leverage `LogEntryEvent__e` platform events for real-time monitoring & integrations
+4. Leverage `LogEntryEvent__e` platform events for real-time monitoring & integrations
-4. Enable logging and set the logging level for different users & profiles using `LoggerSettings__c` custom hierarchy setting
+5. Enable logging and set the logging level for different users & profiles using `LoggerSettings__c` custom hierarchy setting
    - In addition to the required fields on this Custom Setting record, `LoggerSettings__c` ships with `SystemLogMessageFormat__c`, which uses Handlebars-esque syntax to refer to fields on the `LogEntryEvent__e` Platform Event.
 You can use curly braces to denote merge field logic, eg: `{OriginLocation__c}\n{Message__c}` - this will output the contents of `LogEntryEvent__e.OriginLocation__c`, a line break, and then the contents of `LogEntryEvent__e.Message__c`
-5. Automatically mask sensitive data by configuring `LogEntryDataMaskRule__mdt` custom metadata rules
+6. Automatically mask sensitive data by configuring `LogEntryDataMaskRule__mdt` custom metadata rules
-6. View related log entries on any Lightning SObject flexipage by adding the 'Related Log Entries' component in App Builder
+7. View related log entries on any Lightning SObject flexipage by adding the 'Related Log Entries' component in App Builder
-7. Dynamically assign tags to `Log__c` and `LogEntry__c` records for tagging/labeling your logs
+8. Dynamically assign tags to `Log__c` and `LogEntry__c` records for tagging/labeling your logs
-8. Plugin framework: easily build or install plugins that enhance the `Log__c` and `LogEntry__c` objects, using Apex or Flow (not currently available in the managed package)
+9. Plugin framework: easily build or install plugins that enhance the `Log__c` and `LogEntry__c` objects, using Apex or Flow (not currently available in the managed package)
-9. Event-Driven Integrations with [Platform Events](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_intro.htm), an event-driven messaging architecture.
+10. Event-Driven Integrations with [Platform Events](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_intro.htm), an event-driven messaging architecture.
 External integrations can subscribe to log events using the `LogEntryEvent__e` object - see more details at [the Platform Events Developer Guide site](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_subscribe_cometd.htm)

 Learn more about the design and history of the project on [Joys Of Apex blog post](https://www.joysofapex.com/advanced-logging-using-nebula-logger/)